 You don’t throw way something because it makes you angry.
 You discard that which you see has no value.
 That’s where the managerial class finds itself today.
 The people over whom they rule increasingly see no reason for that class to exist.
 Supporting a guy like Trump is not an act of anger.
 It is an act of disrespect.
 The Trump vote is the peasant who refuses to bow to his king.
 It’s the slave refusing an order from the master.
 The act is symbolic, not practical.

-This post has already been read 3695 times!
+This post has already been linked to 3748 times!